Teascade/reid-llvm/README.md

 - ~~Built-in Int/Float division and modulo~~ (DONE)
 - ~~Loops~~ (DONE)
 - ~~Intrinsic functions~~ (DONE)
+- ~~Ability to specify types in literals~~ (DONE)
 - Debug Information (PARTIALLY DONE)
-- Ability to specify types in literals and variable definitions
 - Not-Unary
+- Importing types from other modules
+- Importable binops?
+- Ability to specify types in variable definitions

 Big features that I want later but are not necessary:
 - Associated functions